mweber-bg/BGWingbeatAnalyzerCC/Readme.md

 # Menu Overview and Analysis Functions

-File Menu \> Load WAV directory…: Browse to a directory containing WAV files.
+**File Menu** \> Load WAV directory…: Browse to a directory containing WAV files.
 All WAV files in the subdirectory tree under this directory will be loaded.
 If the directory has subdirectories, the WAV files will be grouped accordingly.
 In the scatter plots and tables, the groups are displayed with different colors.
 The file menu also has several choices for scaling recordings as they are being read, and for saving processing results.

-Clean Menu: Several methods to remove files with poor signal quality based on certain criteria.
+**Clean Menu**: Several methods to remove files with poor signal quality based on certain criteria.
 Use with caution:

 -   the WAV file(s) will be deleted from their respective subdirectory!